 Types of Paralysis

 Paralysis is the loss of voluntary movement and feeling in the body due to damage to the nervous system, most commonly the spinal cord.
-Paralysis can be partial or complete.
+It can be partial or complete.
 Paralysis can either be flaccid, where the muscles atrophy, or spastic, in which the muscles tighten and spasms result.

 Multiple types of paralysis exist.
 They include:

-- Diplegia: This is paralysis that occurs on both sides of the body in the same body part, such as both legs, or both sides of the face.
+- Diplegia: This is paralysis that occurs on both sides of the body in the same body part, such as both legs or both sides of the face.

 Diagnosing and Treating a Spinal Cord Injury

 When a person has been injured in a motorcycle accident and experiences symptoms of paralysis, it is crucial to seek medical attention immediately.
 Diagnosing a spinal cord injury begins with a physical exam.
 A doctor will look for head, neck, and spine trauma signs.
 They may also order diagnostic imaging such as X-rays, CT scans, and MRIs to determine the exact location and severity of the injury.
 Treatment for a spinal cord injury will depend on the individual’s overall health and the extent of the injury.
 In some cases, paralysis can be reversed through physical therapy, medication, or surgery.
 However, many people with spinal cord injuries experience long-term or even permanent paralysis.

 Read more: Spinal Cord Injury Resources in Texas

 Paralysis caused can have serious physical and mental consequences.
 While some individuals may experience a full recovery, many are faced with long-term complications due to their paralysis, including: